whysosergious/dot/_dev/spec.md

-hey, help structure and write a cofiguration reposition with whish I'd like to be able to reproduce my setup preferablyy painlessly :)
+hey, help structure and write a cofiguration script(nushell) with which I'd like to be able to reproduce my setup preferablyy painlessly :)

 I've collected some configs for this session into a 'dot' repo: https://github.com/whysosergious/dot